| Nightwretch |

 Cryx casters are infamous for their debilitating debuff spells.
 Use arcnodes to press your casters presence without risking your neck.

 - Captain Aiakos - He needs arcnodes as much as any Cryx caster and his feat gives it Assault and +3 Speed, so it can charge 13" and shoot, which is still not better than running 20" and arcing, but it's cute.

 - Its damage grid has just enough boxes to allow the bonejack to take a good hit and keep going, but a second one will likely leave it crippled if not totally destroyed.
 This sets the tone for Cryx bonejacks being fast and hard to hit, but easily damaged if they are struck.

-- Despite the advantages of the gun, it is a point more expensive than a Deathripper.
-Since many arcnodes simply spend their entire existence running and arcing spells, this can mean it does the exact same thing as a ripper for simply 1 point more of extras that are not necessarily going to be used.
+- Despite the advantages of the gun, it is 2 points more expensive than a Deathripper.
+Since many arcnodes simply spend their entire existence running and arcing spells, this can mean it does the exact same thing as a ripper while costing more of extras that are not necessarily going to be used.

 - Slam a target to cause damage and leave it knocked down.
 This has the added benefit of leaving the Nightwretch out of combat afterwards so its arc node may still be used.

 - If blast damage is enough to kill your target then move within 4" of them.
 The most the AOE can then scatter is 2" which means at least part of your target's base will still be under the edge of the AOE.